 - Make sure you sign out, then sign back into your My Disney Experience App, or Disney account on the computer BEFORE you’re ready to book fastpasses.

 - Be in a very reliable wi-fi connection or turn your wi-fi off and just use data if you’re worried.

-- Book Tier 1 fastpasses first across all parks, all days.
+- Book Tier 1 fastpasses FIRST across all parks, for all days of your vacation.

 - Do Not Make Your FastPass selection in chronological order.
 Select all your “Hard To Get” fast passes first.
 You can always go back and add your other fast passes after the tough ones are booked.

 - The days at the end of your trip will have better fastpass availability than the beginning of your trip.
 Book backwards from your last day to snag the best fastpasses.